 Property and equipment are stated at cost and depreciated using the straight-line method over their estimated useful lives of 3 to 5 years.
 Leasehold improvements are depreciated over the related expected lease term.
 When retired or otherwise disposed, the related carrying value and accumulated depreciation are removed from the respective accounts and the net difference less any amount realized from disposition, is reflected in earnings.

-Depreciation expense was \$179,136 and \$74,527 for years ended December 31, 2021 and 2020, respectively.
+Depreciation expense was \$273,915 and \$179,136 for year ended December 31, 2022 and 2021, respectively,

 NOTE 5 - RIGHT TO USE ASSETS AND LEASE LIABILITY